joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 {% include rich-snippets/article-image src="2018/zero-downtime-with-module.png" caption="Zero downtime class diagram with modules" width="424" height="329" %}

 Something else we could start doing here is abstracting out common logic into modules.
 For instance both the Porter and the Stout are served at the same temperature.
 They also both happen to be dark beers.
-From this we can create a <code>DarkBeer</code> module that is includable in any future dark beer models.
+From this we can create a <code>DarkBeer</code> module that is includeable in any future dark beer models.

 <blockquote class="Info Info-right"><strong>Inheritance vs. Composition</strong><br>
   Use Inheritance for <em>is-a</em> relationships.
 A Stout is-a Beer.